edgeIO/documentation/content/docs/manuals/flops-addon/flops-project-workflow/stages/stages-4-and-5-doing-FL.md

 {{< link-card
-  title="Want to know more about the image building process?" description="Learn why and how container images are build in FLOps." href="/docs/manuals/flops-addon/internals/image-building-process"
+  title="Want to know more about the image building process?" description="Learn why and how container images are build in FLOps" href="/docs/manuals/flops-addon/internals/image-building-process"
 >}}